-The sites being targeted are Wallerbedina Station (near Hawker) in the Flinders Ranges, and two sites in the Eyre Peninsula community of Kimba.
+The Federal Government wants to establish a national radioactive waste dump and above-ground store in South Australia.
+The site being targeted is called Napandee, near the town of Kimba on the Eyre Peninsula.
 The majority of this waste is currently stored at the Australian Nuclear Science and Technology Organisation’s (ANSTO) nuclear research reactor site south of Sydney.

 The current push follows failed attempts to impose a radioactive waste facility in SA (1998-2004) and the Northern Territory (2005-2014).
 The process to establish a facility has been met with opposition in each area and has caused considerable division and distress to affected communities.
-What is happening now is SA is no different, communities are divided and the issue is causing conflict.
+What is happening now is SA is no different ‒ communities are divided and the issue is causing conflict.

 The No Dump Alliance calls for an independent inquiry to explore the full range of options to deal with radioactive waste.
-This should include consideration of the option of keeping waste at ANSTO's Lucas Heights site, keeping in mind that much of the waste is already securely stored at Lucas Heights (over 90% measured by radioactivity).
+This should include consideration of the option of keeping waste at ANSTO's Lucas Heights site, keeping in mind that much of the waste is already securely stored at Lucas Heights (well over 90% measured by radioactivity).
 Read further into the case for an independent inquiry.

-Wallerberdina, Flinders Ranges
+Wallerberdina, Flinders Ranges:

-been working for many years to register heritage sites in the area with the SA government.
+The proposed dump site is adjacent to the Yappala Indigenous Protected Area.
+Traditional Owners have been working for many years to register heritage sites in the area with the SA government.
 The proposed dump site has countless thousands of Aboriginal artefacts.
 The nominated site is a significant women’s site.
 Throughout the area are registered cultural heritage sites and places of huge importance to Adnyamathanha people.

 The proposed nuclear waste dump site is subject to massive floods, the last one on 20 January 2006.
 The 2006 flood uprooted huge trees, and an earlier flood destroyed an entire township.